Opiates are a class of drugs that are commonly prescribed to treat pain. Prescription opiates include:

 - runny nose

-Buprenorphine and naloxone (Suboxone) is an opiate that does not produce many of the addictive effects of other opiates, so it’s less likely to be abused than other formulations.
-It can be used to treat symptoms of withdrawal and can shorten the intensity and length of detoxification from other, more dangerous, opiates.
+Suboxone is a combination of a milder opiate (buprenorphine) and an opiate blocker (naloxone) that does not produce many of the addictive effects of other opiates.
+The opiate blocker works mostly in the stomach to prevent constipation.
+If injected it will cause immediate withdrawal, so the combination is less likely to be abused than other formulations.
+When taken by mouth, this combination can be used to treat symptoms of withdrawal and can shorten the intensity and length of detoxification from other, more dangerous, opiates.

 Methadone can be used for long-term maintenance therapy.
 It’s still a powerful opiate, but it can be reduced in a controlled manner that is less likely to produce intense withdrawal symptoms.

 Rapid detoxification is rarely done.
 It is done under anesthesia with opiate-blocking drugs, such as naloxone or naltrexone.
 There’s some evidence that this method decreases symptoms, but doesn’t necessarily impact the amount of time spent in withdrawal.
 Additionally, because vomiting often occurs during withdrawal, the potential of vomiting under anesthesia greatly increases the risk of death.
 Because of this, most doctors hesitate to use this method, as the risks outweigh the potential benefits.